LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Experimental Setup and Implementation Details

 \subsection{Evaluation Baseline}

-We rigorously evaluate \Sys by benchmarking it against four established imputation methods and one deep interpolation technique.
-The selected baselines encompass a spectrum of strategies, from straightforward imputation techniques to sophisticated neural network models, ensuring a thorough and robust comparison.
-This comprehensive evaluation framework allows us to precisely assess the effectiveness and adaptability of \Sys in handling missing data scenarios, highlighting its strengths and potential advantages over existing solutions.
+We evaluate \Sys by comparing it against four imputation methods and one deep interpolation technique, covering a range of strategies from simple imputation to advanced neural network models.
+This ensures a thorough comparison of \Sys’s effectiveness in handling missing data.

-\textbf{Imputation Methods.} We benchmark \Sys against three popular signal processing and two state-of-the-art deep learning imputation methods, one of which is specifically designed for acoustic signals.
-Each method is selected for its unique approach and effectiveness in handling missing data.
-Additionally, we evaluate each method on both pre-trained and retrained SSL networks.
+\textbf{Imputation Methods.} We benchmark \Sys against three signal processing and two deep learning imputation methods, including one designed for acoustic signals.
+Each method is evaluated on both pre-trained and retrained SSL networks, with retraining done using either corrupt or imputed data.